Last Updated on September 25, 2023

 127 miles | 1 hour 59 minutes

-Last, but not least, of our day trips from Greensboro is Wilson, to the east of Raleigh.
+The last of our day trips from Greensboro is Wilson, to the east of Raleigh.
 Speaking of which, Wilson was also the final place we discussed in our guide to day trips from Raleigh.

 Beyond the Whirligig Park, we’ve discovered a lot of other things to do in Wilson!
 Walks at Lake Wilson are a must, specifically after enjoying amazingly delicious and historic Eastern NC barbecue at Parker’s (or Marty’s) or epic dinners at The Beefmastor Inn.